ZeroScene: A Zero-Shot Framework for 3D Scene Generation from a Single Image and Controllable Texture Editing: Related Works

 \subsection{Single Image Scene Generation}

 Generating 3D scenes from a single image is a challenging task, with difficulties including handling object diversity, addressing severe occlusions, and accurately understanding spatial relationships among various parts of the scene.
 Fortunately, a variety of mature vision models are widely used in related subtasks, such as image segmentation \cite{kirillov2023segment, liu2024grounding, ren2024grounded}, image inpainting \cite{suvorov2022resolution, hurst2024gpt}, 3D reconstruction \cite{wang2024dust3r, yang2025fast3r}, and 3D content generation \cite{ye2025hi3dgen, wu2025direct3d, lai2025hunyuan3d}.
-Existing methods often rely on these foundational models, integrating decomposition-recomposition \cite{han2024reparo, chen2024comboverse, zhou2024zero, Ardelean2025Gen3DSR, chen2025autopartgen}, scene graph construction \cite{dong2025hiscene}, optimization strategies \cite{han2024reparo, chen2024comboverse, yao2025cast}, and point cloud alignment \cite{zhou2024zero, Ardelean2025Gen3DSR} to achieve multi-asset generation and scene layout recovery.
+Existing methods often rely on these foundational models, integrating decomposition-recomposition \cite{chen2024comboverse, zhou2024zero, daiautomated, han2025reparo, wu2025diorama, Ardelean2025Gen3DSR, chen2025autopartgen}, Large Language Models \cite{liu2024controllable, gu2025artiscene}, scene graph construction \cite{dong2025hiscene}, optimization strategies \cite{chen2024comboverse, han2025reparo, gu2025artiscene, wu2025diorama, yao2025cast}, and point cloud alignment \cite{zhou2024zero, Ardelean2025Gen3DSR} to achieve multi-asset generation and scene layout recovery.
 Recent studies have attempted to more directly model spatial relationships between objects.
 For instance, CAST \cite{yao2025cast} proposes a component-aligned generation strategy that aligns content generated in canonical space with scene space by computing model transformation matrices, enabling efficient and accurate 3D scene generation from a single image.
-MIDI \cite{huang2025midi} captures spatial dependencies during the diffusion process through a multi-instance attention mechanism, yet it still faces certain limitations when handling complex object interactions.
-Similarly, Scenegen \cite{meng2025scenegen} employs local-global attention blocks to facilitate interaction among different assets, but its generated results often exhibit redundant structures and artifacts.
+MIDI \cite{huang2025midi} captures spatial dependencies during the diffusion process through a multi-instance attention mechanism and Scenegen \cite{meng2025scenegen} employs local-global attention blocks to facilitate interaction among different assets.